l3p-cv/lost/docs/docs/developing_pipelines/lost_cli.md

 The **import_pipe_project.py** program will copy your pipeline project folder into the folder */home/lost/data/pipes* and write all the meta information into the lost database.
-After this import the pipeline should be visible in the web gui when clicking on the *Start Pipeline* button in the *Designer* view.
+After this import, the pipeline should be visible in the web gui when clicking on the *Start Pipeline* button in the *Designer* view.

 ### Update Project

-To update a pipe project you need to perform the same steps as for the import, with the difference that you need to call the **update_pipe_project.py** program:
+To update a pipe project you need to perform the same steps as above for the import, with the sole difference being that you need to call the **update_pipe_project.py** program:

 > ``` bash